KacperKubara/sequential_sentence_classification/comments(kacper).md

 # Model
 forward():
-0. Gets padding mask for sentences
-1. Get embeddings of the sentences
+0. Get embeddings of the sentences
+1. Gets padding mask for sentences
-2. Get embeddings only for the [SEP] tokens (if self.use_sep is True)
+2. Get embeddings only for the [SEP] tokens (if self.use_sep is True) and filter the sentence embeddings based on the mask
-2. Transform data such all sentences are as a one batch
+2. Transform data such that all sentences are in one batch
-3. If labels were provided (for training):
+3. If labels were provided (i.e. for training):
+(btw. size of self.labels is said to be [batch_size x num_sentences_per_example], but it might be incorrect or just too vague to understand.
+I would suspect that the size is [sent_len x ])
+    * Create a label mask (1 if array element is a label, 0 if empty)
-    * Check if they're equal to num_sentences
+    * Check if num_labels is equal to num_sentences
+        * There might be the case that BERT truncates long sentences so some of the SEP tokens might be gone.
+According to authors this might be bad for testing but it's okay for training
         * If not check with assert if they're bigger than num_sentences (it can happend because BERT crops the sentences)
 4. If labels were not provided just skip the part above
 5. If there are some additional features along the text that you wanted to add, we concatenate it with the embedded sentences
 6. Apply a linear layer to unwraped (time dimension) sequence of embeddings that are related to [SEP] token position.
-Its output is num of labels
+Its output size is just a number of possible labels
-7. If labels are not scores, get a softmax of these scores
+7. If labels are not scores, apply a softmax layer to get probabilites
-8. Create output dictionary with losses and epoch metrics for the training (Pytorch specific)
+8. Create an output dictionary with losses and epoch metrics for the training (Pytorch specific)
 9. Optionally add CRF layer (not needed for our project)
 10. Reshape labels and predicted lables
 11. Get the mean loss between those labels.
 Either MSE(if sci_sum==True) or Crossentropy.
 12. Get the accuracy between the predicted label probabilities and the true labels (not probabilites).
-It uses CategoricalAccuracy as a metric
+It uses CategoricalAccuracy as a metric if labels are used
 13. Gets F1 as a metric as well and returns output dict with a label loss and label logits

 ## Questions from the last week